FreePressUnlimited/Security_HQ/data-at-rest.md

 ## **[eclips.is](https://eclips.is/)**

-**WHAT**: Platform for deploying your own, secure mail, chat and video conference services, or build your own applications on the platform.
+**WHAT**: Platform for deploying your own, secure mail, chat and video conference services, or building your own applications.
 Funded by [Open Technology Fund](https://www.opentech.fund), eclips.is is administered by Amsterdam-based tech company [Greenhost](https://greenhost.net).

 **USEFUL FOR**: Protecting your infrastructure especially if you are working with privacy-sensitive information and do not want to depend on software by big corporations like Amazon, Azure and Digital Ocean.